SkynetRTN/skynet-plotting/README.md

 ## Tools Used

 - HTML/CSS/JavaScript
-- HandsOnTable for spreadsheet operations
+- Handsontable for spreadsheet operations
 - Chart.js for rendering charts.